rustyrussell/bolts/12-offer-encoding.md

 1. The merchant publishes an *invoice_request* which contains offer fields which refer to its attempt to send money, including an amount.
-2. The user sends an *invoice* over the lightning network for the amount in the *invoice_request*, using a temporary *invoice key*.
+2. The user sends an *invoice* over the lightning network for the amount in the *invoice_request*, using a temporary *invoice code*.
-3. The merchant confirms the *invoice key* to ensure it's about to pay the correct person, and makes a payment to the invoice.
+3. The merchant confirms the *invoice code* to ensure it's about to pay the correct person, and makes a payment to the invoice.

 ## Payment Proofs and Payer Proofs